franiglesias/versiontag/README.md

 # versiontag

-Bash command to automate tag semantic versioning in a git repository.
+Bash command to automate tagging with semantic versioning in a git repository.

 Current version: v2.0.0